Chern Classes and Compatible Power Operations in Inertial K-theory: Background material

-Likewise, we define the element $c_{\textbf{top}}( E) \in A^*_G(X)$, corresponding to the sum of the top Chern classes of $E$ on each connected component of $[X/G]$, to be the \emph{Chow-theoretic Euler class} of $E$.
-These definitions can be extended to any non-negative element by multiplicativity.
-It will be convenient to use the symbol $\euler(\cf)$ to denote both of these Euler classes for a non-negative element $\cf \in K_G(X)$. \end{df}
+Likewise, we define the \emph{Chow-theoretic Euler class} of $E$ to be the element $c_{\textbf{top}}( E) \in A^*_G(X)$, corresponding to the sum of the top Chern classes of $E$ on each connected component of $[X/G]$ (See \cite{EdGr:98} for the definition and properties of equivariant Chern classes).
+These definitions can be extended to any nonnegative element by multiplicativity.
+It will be convenient to use the symbol $\euler(\cf)$ to denote both of these Euler classes for a nonnegative element $\cf \in K_G(X)$. \end{df}